ddigiorg/ddigiorg.github.io/pages/theology/trinity.md

 # Trinity

-Note: it is forbidden to worship creatures (need citation), but the theophanies are worshipped
+- Note: it is forbidden to worship creatures (need citation), but the Theophanies are worshipped

+- "And God said, 'Let **Us** make mankind in **Our** image, according to **Our** likeness;...'"
+(Genesis 1:26 NKJV).[^1]

+[^1]: test

-"And God said, 'Let Us make mankind in Our image, according to Our likeness;...'"
+> "And God said, 'Let **Us** make mankind in **Our** image, according to **Our** likeness;...'"
 (Genesis 1:26 NKJV).

-"And they heard the sound of the Lord God **walking** in the garden..."
+- "And they heard the sound of the Lord God **walking** in the garden..."
 (Genesis 3:8 NKJV).

-Angel of the Lord interacts with Hagar and is itentified as God: "Then the Angel of the Lord said to her, 'I will multiply your descendants exceedingly, so that they shall not be counted for multitude.'"
+- Angel of the Lord interacts with Hagar and is itentified as God: "Then the Angel of the Lord said to her, 'I will multiply your descendants exceedingly, so that they shall not be counted for multitude.'"
 (Genesis 16:10 NKJV)...
 "Then she called the name of the Lord who spoke to her, You-Are-the-God-Who-Sees [Heb.
 El Roi]; for she said, 'Have I also here seen [the back of] Him who sees me?'
 14 Therefore the well was called Beer Lahai Roi[Well of the One Who Lives and Sees Me]."
 (Genesis 16:13-14 NKJV).

-Note this: Take your sandals off your feet, for the place where you stand is holy ground.
+- Note this: Take your sandals off your feet, for the place where you stand is holy ground.
 Exodus 3:5

-"And God said to Moses, "I AM WHO I AM."
+- "And God said to Moses, "I AM WHO I AM."
 And He said, "Thus you shall say to the children of Israel, 'I AM has sent me to you.'""
 (Exodus 3:14 NKJV).

 "Behold, I send an Angel before you to keep you in the way and to bring you into the place which I have prepared.
 21 Beware of Him and obey His voice; do not provoke Him, for He will not pardon your transgressions; for My name (Yahweh) is in Him." - Exodus 23:20-21